-The source of the Case will indicate the Name of the Excel file, the User importing it and the date/time stamp of the Import action.
+The source of the Trial will indicate the Name of the Excel file, the User importing it and the date/time stamp of the Import action.

 Auto Import from Mailbox

-Verdict Search will send e-mails with Case information to a specific Mailbox.
+Verdict Search will send e-mails with Trial information to a specific Mailbox.
 These e-mails will automatically populate VIP.

-The source of the Case will indicate the Subject (or other information) of the e-mail, Last Update By = “e-mail” and the date/time stamp of e-mail import action.
+The source of the Trial will indicate the Subject (or other information) of the e-mail, Last Update By = “e-mail” and the date/time stamp of e-mail import action.

-Duplicate Case Processing (from Excel or Mailbox)
+Duplicate Trial Processing (from Excel or Mailbox)

-VIP will identify if an imported Case is potentially a duplicate by matching on all the following fields:
+VIP will identify if an imported Trial is potentially a duplicate by matching on all the following fields:

-Defendant
+Plaintiff (flag if at least one Plaintiff matches)

-Venue
+Award State

-Other – TBD
+Verdict Date (within 7 days)

-The Case Number of the potential duplicate will be linked to the imported Case and both Cases will be flagged as potential duplicates.
+The Trial Number of the potential duplicate will be linked to the imported Trial and both Trials will be flagged as potential duplicates.